Likandr/lokalise-plugin/README.md

 P.p.s.
 The plugin itself recognizes the default language of the project from lokalise.

-> [1]	replace=0(when unloading) --- replace existing translations of the keys imported - disabled.
+> [1]	run with param `replace=0`(when uploading) --- replace existing translations of the keys imported - disabled.
 But when downloading transfers will be overwritten.